WestpacGEL/GEL/.changeset/brown-carpets-suffer.md

 '@westpac/modal': minor
 ---

-Update close button to use new unstyled button look, smaller button size and adjust position
+Update close button to use new unstyled button and adjust position